Published on July 6th, 2013 | by Nate Schultz (nsz85)64

 Q: Do I need to register my AR-15?

 A: There is currently no Federal firearms registry, but you’ll need to verify the registry laws by state (e.g., New York does require registry of “assault rifles,” including standard AR-15 rifles).

 Q: Do I need to be licensed or be a gunsmith to build my own AR-15?

-A: As many as you would like to build.
+A: As many as you would like to—whichever comes first.

 Q: If I build an AR-15 for myself, can I then sell it?

-A: The same laws for private sales of firearms apply.
+A: The same laws for private sales of firearms apply to selling AR-15 rifles.
 Check your state laws.

 Q: How do I buy a “stripped” or “blank” AR-15 lower receiver?